LUMII-Syslab/viziquer/README.md

 See https://github.com/LUMII-Syslab/data-shape-server

-The DSS shall need a link to a PostGres SQL database, holding the data schemas for the endpoints to be queried.
+The DSS shall need a link to a PostgreSQL database, holding the data schemas for the endpoints to be queried.

 The sample schemas are available; means for their creation are described at https://viziquer.lumii.lv